 The Bay of Pigs invasion of Cuba in 1961 was a failed attempt by Cuban exiles who were organized, financed, and led by the U.S. Central Intelligence Agency to overthrow the revolutionary regime of Premier Fidel Castro.

-The South African born entrepreneur Elon Musk is known for founding the electric car company, Tesla Motors, and SpaceX, which launched a rocket that would send the first commercial vehicle to the International Space Station.
+The South-African-born entrepreneur Elon Musk is known for founding the electric car company Tesla, and SpaceX, which launched a rocket that sent the first commercial vehicle to the International Space Station.
 Musk is now the richest person in the world.

 The Cuban Missile Crisis was a confrontation between the United States and the Soviet Union in October 1962 over Soviet nuclear-capable missiles in Cuba.
 The conflict ended with the Soviets removing the missiles, and nuclear war was averted.

-The Scottish-born inventor and innovator was credited with inventing the first practice telephone, helping improve the lives of the deaf, and founding the Amercian Telephone and Telegraph Company (now AT&T) in 1885.
+Alexander Graham Bell was the Scottish-born inventor, scientist, and innovator credited with inventing the first practical telephone, helping improve the lives of the deaf, and founding the Amercian Telephone and Telegraph Company (now AT&T) in 1885.

 Alan Turing was a British mathematician and early computer scientist who had a fundamental role in the advancement of computer science.
 During World War II, Turing led a team of codebreakers to crack secret messages sent by the German military via the Enigma machine, thus shortening the war.

-Charles Babbage is best remembered for developing a steam-driven mechanical calculator in the nineteenth century known as the Difference Engine.
-Later he enhanced the design, like the modern programmable computer, that he called the Analytical Engine.
+Charles Babbage is best remembered for developing a steam-driven mechanical calculator, known as the Difference Engine, in the 19th century.
+He later enhanced the design, like the modern programmable computer, which he called the Analytical Engine.
 Ada Lovelace later assisted him with his work.